Can’t function without caffeine in your system? Join the league.

 But caffeine can help.
 The antioxidants contained in caffeine can attack these free radicals and eliminate them.
 This will improve the overall appearance of your skin.
 For this reason, caffeine is widely used in anti-ageing day and night creams in conjunction with retinol.

 12. Soothes Inflammation

-Caffeine possesses anti-inflammatory properties that make it effective in reducing inflammation and redness in your skin.
-It is often used as an ingredient in anti-inflammatory creams to enhance their effectiveness.
+Caffeine possesses anti-inflammatory properties that make it useful in reducing inflammation and redness in your skin.
 Using caffeine in skincare products can reduce and prevent inflammation and redness and give you beautiful, even skin tone.

 13. Treatment of Under Eye Dark Circles

-Eye creams meant to erase dark circles contain caffeine.
+You don’t have to go places in search of caffeine.
+Used tea bags would do too.
 Tea leaves contain caffeine.
-So you can apply moist tea bags under your eyes for 5 minutes to reduce dark circles and puffiness.
+So you can put moist tea bags under your eyes for 5 minutes to reduce dark circles and puffiness without spending too much.

 14. Reduces Cellulite